wasmerio/wasmer-python/README.md

 ```

 An imported function is defined by a namespace, and a name.
 It is
-defined by a Python dictionnary, as follows:
+defined by a Python dictionary, as follows:

 ```python
 from wasmer import Instance